samrocketman/jenkins-bootstrap-github-oauth/README.md

     ./jenkins_bootstrap.sh

+Alternatively, Vagrant can be used instead.

 ### Vagrant bootstrap (all platforms)

-This repository optionally uses [Vagrant][vagrant].
+Alternately, bootstrap with [Vagrant][vagrant] (required if using Windows).
 To bootstrap Jenkins simply run the following to start Jenkins.

     vagrant up
     export VAGRANT_JENKINS=1